29 things you didn't know you could do in America's national parks

 See whales and dolphins in Alaska

-Glacier Bay National Park and Preserve is stunning.
+Glacier Bay National Park and Preserve is simply stunning.
 The snow-capped mountains, glassy waters, spectacular glaciers... it's a true pristine wilderness.
-But beneath the waters of the Gulf of Alaska lives a magnificent beast – the humpback whale.
-They come into the bay for food and are most prolific in June through August so come on a summer cruise and you might just see one breaching.
-Up to 50 feet long, they come to the surface to expel a breath of air, which bursts out at around 300 miles per hour.
+But beneath the surface of the Gulf of Alaska lives a magnificent creature – the humpback whale.
+They come into the bay for food and are most prolific in June through August, so come on a summer cruise and you might just see one breaching.
+Up to 50 feet (15m) long, they come to the surface to expel a breath of air, which bursts out at around 300 miles per hour (483km/h).

 Snorkel among shipwrecks in Florida

-Biscayne National Park has a Maritime Heritage Trail, an underwater route that follows six shipwrecks off the coast of Florida.
-Only accessible via boat, three of the wrecks are easily explored by snorkelling while another three are best for experienced scuba divers.
-The ships mostly ran aground or sank during the 1800s and range from wooden sailing boats to steel steam ships.
-Discover more of the world's most stunning shipwrecks here.
+Biscayne National Park has a Maritime Heritage Trail, an underwater route that covers six shipwrecks off the coast of Florida.
+Only accessible via boat, three of the wrecks are easily explored by snorkelling while another three are better for experienced scuba divers.
+The ships mostly ran aground or sank during the 1800s, and range from wooden sailing boats to steel steamships.

-Be first in the US to see the day's sunrise in Maine
+Be first in the US to see the sunrise in Maine

-Watching the first light cast shadows across a landscape and illuminate the world has a spellbinding effect no matter where you are.
+Watching the first light cast shadows across the landscape and illuminate the world has a spellbinding effect no matter where you are.
 But head to Cadillac Mountain in Acadia National Park, Maine, and you'll be one of the first people in America to see the sun that day.
-Thanks to the high vantage point – more than 1,500 feet high – and its placement on the east coast, it's one of the first places to see light every day.
+Thanks to the high vantage point – more than 1,500 feet (450m) high – and its placement on the northeast coast, it's one of the first places in the United States that the sun's rays reach.
 The view is well worth the early wake-up call.
-Find our top sunrise spot in every US state here.

 Become an artist-in-residence across the US